robgriffin247/gamedev/2d-platformer-dev/README.md

             add_theme_font_size_override("font_size", font_size * 8)

         ```
-1. Position the sprite and label (add x000 as the label text to help!); set scale on sprite and font-size on label
+1. Position the sprite and label (add x 000 as the label text to help!); set scale on sprite and font-size on label
 1. Modify the player manager
     ```
     extends Node